July 19th, 2019

 - Other types of documents available within the document management tool

-I will also explain how to consolidate this information into a project control tool to evaluate the progress of each cost structure individual element.
+I will also explain how to consolidate this information into a project control tool.
+This will allow you to evaluate the progress of each cost structure individual element.

 Establish Weighted Milestones

 There are multiple ways to measure progress on a project.
 In my opinion, the most valuable method to use during the design phase is the weighted milestone method.
 The principle is to establish a list of milestones that make the design life cycle of each type of object measurable, then the weighted properties to be completed to meet each milestone.
-The advantage of this method is that it measures how the work is progressing between two different milestones and, thus, provides realistic information on the progress.
+The advantage of this method is that it measures how the work is progressing between two different milestones.
+This results in realistic information on project progress.

 The diagram below is an example of a model for a given object type: